Transaction Banking

 Follow Us: @BAFT

-Key highlights of the white paper include:
+Key highlights from the white paper include:

-Click here to read BAFT’s Uneven Regulations in Payments.
+Click here to read BAFT’s ISO 20022 Migrations: Best Practices & Guidance.
 The white paper is also available within BAFT’s Library of Documents under the Guidance and Industry Practices section.

 About BAFT